rossrippee/digitalTradingBinder/README.md

 # Digital Trading Binder
+## What is this?
-## This is going to be my first kivy project, and my first major personal project since graduating!
+### This is my first kivy project and my first major personal project since graduating
-Post-graduation (May 7th), I have made it my goal to learn python since my university didn't teach us any of it.
-After using multiple resources to learn the fundamentals, I decided to think of a fun project to practice my new skills.
+Post-graduation (May 7th), I have made it my goal to learn python since I did not take electives at my university that taught the language.
+After using many tutorials to learn the fundamentals, I decided to think of a fun project to practice my new skills.

-## My idea:
+### My idea:
-I am a big fan of trading card games, and have been for as long as I can remember.
-I grew up playing Yu-Gi-Oh! with my two brothers and my love for card games has only grown!
-I do my best to attend my local game shop's get-togethers for playing my favorite card games.
+I am a big fan of trading card games, and have been playing them since I've known how to read.
+I grew up playing Yu-Gi-Oh! with my two brothers.
+I attend my local game store's events for playing my favorite card games with my local community.
 A common occurrence is for people to try to trade for the cards they're missing in their collections (after all, they're trading card games!!).
 Trading usually starts in one of two ways:

 * Do you have any copies of X?
 * Can I look through your trading binder?

 There are some major issues with the traditional system of trading.
 Card collectors usually have hundreds, if not thousands, of cards in their collections!
 If they are asked if they have a specific card, they have to think hard about whether or not they do.
-It's easy to lose track of what all you have when you have so much!
-It is also possible that they will misremember because they had a copy and either lost it, already traded it, or sold it but forgot that they did!
-On the other hand, simply looking through a trading binder will not be the best solution, because no binder is big enough to carry a collector's entire collection!
-They may not have the card in that binder, but the chances are they could have it at home.
+It's easy to lose track of what all you have when you have so much.
+It is also possible that they will misremember because they had a copy and either lost it, already traded it, or sold it but forgot that they did.
+On the other hand, simply looking through a trading binder will not be the best solution, because no binder is big enough to carry a collector's entire collection.
+They may not have the card in that binder, but they could have it at home.

-I would like to have an app where you can store your collection of cards.
-But what good would that be unless you could share your collection with someone else?!
-So I would like to have the ability to save your collection to your own username, and have the ability to search through the colleciton saved under someone else's username.
-When looking through a collection of cards, I want there to be a method of filtering through the collection to try to find a specific card or a card that fits into a given category.
+I would like to have an app that makes trading into an easier process.
+This requires the ability to save your collection to your own username, and having the ability to search through the colleciton under someone else's username.
+Part of making it an easier process would be having a method of filtering through the collections to try to find a specific card or a card that fits into a given category.
 For example:

 Say my Digimon Trading Card collection contains...